Recognized since 2013

-Mr. Simmons has participated in presentations on the prevention of workplace harassment; the prevention of sexual abuse of children in churches, schools, and other similar organizations; best practices for the hiring process; defending workers’ compensation claims; current topics in employment law (including social media issues) and the enforcement of non-compete and confidentiality agreements.
+Mr. Simmons has participated in presentations on the prevention of workplace harassment; the prevention of sexual abuse of children in churches, schools, and other similar organizations; best practices for the hiring process; defending workers’ compensation claims; current topics in employment law (including social media issues), how to implement a reduction in the workforce and the enforcement of non-compete and confidentiality agreements.

-Mr. Simmons carries the highest peer rating of “AV” as reflected in Martindale-Hubbell.
+Mr. Simmons carries the peer rating of “AV” as reflected in Martindale-Hubbell.

 - The Hiring Process: Best Practices for Managing Risk and Maximizing Success in a Constantly Changing Legal Environment (August 10, 2011)